 A plate flange, also known as a plain flange, is a simple and commonly used type of flange in piping systems.
 It is a flat, circular plate with bolt holes evenly distributed around its perimeter.
 The plate flange has a flat face, which directly contacts the mating flange or the end of a pipe, fitting, or equipment.
+Among the popular material variants, ss plate flange (stainless steel grade) and stainless steel plate flange are highly sought after for their corrosion resistance in chemical, marine, and water treatment applications.

 Flat Face (FF) Plate Flange: Used with flat-faced equipment like cast iron valves.